 Identifying Derivative Texts: Data and Methods

-To measure the rate of derivative publications across the course of the eighteenth century, the analysis described below used the Eighteenth Century Collections Online (ECCO) databases I and II, a set of 182,765 titles published between 1700 and 1800 described above.
+To measure the rate of derivative publications across the course of the eighteenth century, the present study leverages the Eighteenth-Century Collections Online (ECCO) databases I and II, a set of 182,765 titles published between 1700 and 1800 described above.
 Two aspects of the ECCO dataset had a particularly strong influence on the methods used to identify text reuse in the present study.5 The single most influential aspect of this dataset was the sheer size of the corpus.
 The text dataset on which the analysis below was run contains 182,765 titles with more than 32 million pages of text.
 To compare each of these titles to each other would mean making over 16 billion comparisons.
 Even if each comparison took only one second, this computation would still take over 500 years to complete.
-To make this computation tractable, the analysis below transformed each document into a set of many “signatures” (detailed below), where each signature represents the semantic content of a small portion of a document.
-Using this signature-based approach allowed a supercomputer to search for instances of text reuse between all documents in the dataset within roughly one month’s time.6
+To make this computation more tractable, the analysis below transformed each document into a set of many “signatures” (detailed below), where each signature represents the content of a small portion of a document.
+Using this signature-based approach allowed a supercomputer to search for instances of text reuse between all documents in the dataset within roughly one month’s time.

 The second major factor in the method selection was the variable text quality of the input documents.
 The ECCO database is especially prone to rough OCR, as the books were photographed at scale many years ago with poorer camera technologies, and contain non-standard spellings, outdated font styles, and forgotten characters such as the long ∫—all of which confounded the OCR model used to transform page images into parsable text:

-The process described above discovered 43 million text pairs within ECCO that contained one or more shared passages.8 The vast majority of these text pairs, however, shared only one or two isolated epigraphs, aphorisms, or random character sequences.
+The process described above discovered 43 million text pairs within ECCO that contained one or more shared passages.7 The vast majority of these text pairs, however, shared only one or two isolated epigraphs, aphorisms, or random character sequences.
 To focus on more bona fide instances of text reuse, additional filters and clustering operations were applied to this initial set of matches.
 In the first place, text pairs that shared fewer than 100 matching windows (roughly one page’s worth of shared text) were removed from the dataset.
-Next, all editions of each published title were clustered into composite records.
-These “title clusters” helped ensure that multiple editions of a work would not generate duplicate matches with another work.
-The title clusters also helped ensure that given a pair of documents with shared text, the earliest printed edition of each could be consulted in order to determine which work was published first.
+Next, all editions of each published title were clustered into abstract groupings.
+These abstract groupings helped ensure that multiple editions of a work would not generate duplicate matches with another work.
+These groupings also helped ensure that given a pair of documents with shared text, the earliest printed edition of each could be consulted in order to determine which work was published first.
 Finally, self-similar texts by each author were clustered together so works published under various titles could be mapped to the first year in which the given work was published.

 Derivative Texts in the Eighteenth Century

-The methods discussed above generated a dataset of 130,000 pairs of ECCO titles that each contained 100 or more passages of highly similar text.
-These matching passages came in a wide variety of forms, though most came from rather obscure corners of the eighteenth century printing world.
+The methods discussed above generated a dataset of 130,000 pairs of ECCO titles that each contain 100 or more passages of highly similar text.
+These matching passages come in a wide variety of forms, though most come from rather obscure corners of the eighteenth century printing world.
 Consider for example the recipe for “Turkey-a-la-daube, to be sent up cold” in Elizabeth Raffald’s 1782 Experienced English Housekeeper (left), one of many recipes that Mary Cole lifted from Raffald for her own 1789 Cookery and Confectionary in All Their Branches (right):

 When viewed in the aggregate, instances of text reuse appear to grow in frequency quite rapidly in the latter half of the century.
 The figure below displays the raw counts of eighteenth-century publications that contain at least 100, 200, and 500 matching passages (respectively) with other works from the period: